BrewMyTech/grok-mcp/README.md

 1. Obtain a Grok API key from [x.ai](https://x.ai)
 2. Keep your API key secure and do not share it publicly

+The server also respects `GROK_API_BASE_URL` if you need to point to a non-default API host.

 ```json
 {